windrad6/go-luks-suspend/README.md

 A. `go-luks-suspend` locks all active LUKS volumes on the system, but will only prompt the user to unlock the root volume on wake.

-To unlock a non-root LUKS volume, add an entry with a keyfile in `/etc/crypttab`:
+To unlock a non-root LUKS volume on wake, add an entry with a keyfile in `/etc/crypttab`:

 ```ini